Spider-Man: Into the Spider-Verse

 Spider-Man: Into the Spider-Verse is a 2018 American animated superhero film based on the Marvel Comics character Spider-Man.
-Directed by Bob Persichetti, Peter Ramsey and Rodney Rothman from a screenplay by Phil Lord and Rothman, the film stars Shameik Moore as Miles Morales, with Jake Johnson, Hailee Steinfeld, Mahershala Ali, Brian Tyree Henry, Lily Tomlin, Luna Lauren Vélez, John Mulaney, Kimiko Glenn, Nicolas Cage and Liev Schreiber in supporting voice roles.
+Directed by Bob Persichetti, Peter Ramsey and Rodney Rothman from a screenplay by Phil Lord and Rothman, it is the first animated film in the Spider-Man franchise.
+Shameik Moore stars as the voice of Miles Morales, with Jake Johnson, Hailee Steinfeld, Mahershala Ali, Brian Tyree Henry, Lily Tomlin, Luna Lauren Vélez, Zoë Kravitz, John Mulaney, Kimiko Glenn, Nicolas Cage, Kathryn Hahn, and Liev Schreiber in supporting voice roles.
 The film's story follows Miles as he becomes the new Spider-Man and teams up with other Spider-People from various parallel universes to save his universe from the Kingpin.
-The first animated film in the Spider-Man franchise, it was produced by Sony Pictures Animation.
+It was produced by Columbia Pictures and Sony Pictures Animation in association with Marvel Entertainment.

 Plans for an animated Spider-Man film by Phil Lord and Christopher Miller were leaked in 2014 and announced in April 2015.
 Persichetti, Ramsey and Rothman joined over the next two years, with Moore and Schreiber cast in April 2017.
 Lord and Miller wanted the film to have a unique style, combining computer animation with hand-drawn comic techniques inspired by the work of Miles Morales co-creator Sara Pichelli.
 The film required the largest crew of animators used by Sony Pictures Animation on a feature film.

 The film premiered at the Regency Village Theater in Los Angeles on December 1, 2018, and was theatrically released in the United States on December 14.
-The film grossed $394 million worldwide against a $90 million budget and received critical acclaim.
+The film grossed $395 million worldwide against a $90 million budget and received critical acclaim.
 The film won Best Animated Feature at the 91st Academy Awards, and numerous other accolades.
-Into the Spider-Verse has since been regarded as one of the greatest and most impactful animated films of all time, particularly for its groundbreaking achievement in animation, with filmmakers and animation peers praising its aesthetics and acknowledging its influence on subsequent animated films and television.
+The film is lauded as one of the most important animated films of the 2010s, and acknowledged for its groundbreaking achievement in animation, with praise for its aesthetics and recognition of its influence.

-A sequel, Spider-Man: Across the Spider-Verse, was released in June 2023 to similar critical acclaim and greater commercial success.
-A third film, Spider-Man: Beyond the Spider-Verse, is scheduled for release on June 18, 2027, rounding out the Spider-Verse trilogy, and spin-offs are in development.
+A sequel, Spider-Man: Across the Spider-Verse, was released on June 2, 2023, to similar critical acclaim and greater commercial success, while a third film, Spider-Man: Beyond the Spider-Verse, is scheduled for release on June 18, 2027, with spin-offs in development.